lritter79/Microsoft-Take-Home/README.md

 # Process

-Before coding, I read some articles, documentation, and watched some videos about the PostgreSQL EXPLAIN ANALYZE command.
+Before coding, I read the PostgreSQL docs, and watched some videos about the PostgreSQL EXPLAIN ANALYZE command.
 Then I brainstormed what a user might want to get out of a query plan visualizer.
 I started out by just using the Vite CLI to scaffold the React project.
 Next, I used ChatGPT to write some base components, validation logic, and the algorithm for extracting nodes and edges from a query plan.
 I also used it to write a webscraper to scrape the pgmustard site for explanations for each metric and operation.
 I followed along with the React Flow docs to create the custom nodes and toolbars.
-I also used Copilot for writing some documentation, TS types, and some make some minor revisions and autocorrection while coding.
+I also used Copilot for writing documentation and TS types, as well as making minor revisions and autocorrection while coding.

 # ChatGPT Prompt Examples